dmd-program/dmd-400-sp17/installation-art-or-design-intervention.md

 1. Research: Evaluate previous events that were similar to this one
 2. Project goals
-2. Branding, website, other event infrastructure
+3. Branding, website, other event infrastructure
-2. Budget
+4. Budget
-3. Team members
+5. Team members or volunteers if needed
-3. Stakeholders
+6. Stakeholders
+7. Production of printed or fabricated materials, props and other objects
-4. Event documentation and outcomes
+8. Event documentation and outcomes

 ## Proof of concept

+1. Budget, timeline, and exa